 What Is Tupperware?

-The firm was founded by Earl Tupper in 1946, and it is still operating today.
+The company was founded by Earl Tupper in 1946 and is still in operation today.

 Is Tupperware an MLM?

-So as you can see Tupperware promotes a method to earn money from the comfort of your very own home.
+Tupperware offers a way to earn money from the comfort of your own home.

 Related Review: Is Herbalife a Pyramid Scheme?